mhkashtankar1205-cmyk/AI-Powered-Smart-Price-Comparison-System/README.md

 ---

 ## 📄 Abstract
-The AI-Powered Smart Price Comparison System is a web-based platform designed to help users compare prices of food and products across multiple platforms such as Zomato, Swiggy, Amazon, and Flipkart.

-The system aggregates pricing data and presents users with the most cost-effective options in a unified interface.
-It enhances decision-making through AI-driven features including personalized recommendations, price trend prediction, and budget optimization.

-Additionally, unique functionalities such as **Cook vs Order Comparison** and **Smart Cart Optimization** allow users to evaluate whether cooking at home is more economical than ordering food, and to optimize their purchases within a defined budget.
+This project presents an AI-Based Smart Food and Product Comparison System that helps users make better purchasing decisions.
+It compares food options from platforms like Zomato and Swiggy, as well as products from Amazon and Flipkart.

+The system uses AI to recommend the cheapest option, healthiest food, and best value product, along with a special student budget mode.
+This reduces time, saves money, and improves decision-making by providing smart, personalized suggestions in one platform.
 ---

 ## 📌 Introduction
-The AI-Powered Smart Price Comparison System is developed to address the growing challenge of price inconsistency across e-commerce and food delivery platforms.

-With the rapid expansion of online services like Zomato, Swiggy, Amazon, and Flipkart, users often struggle to identify the best deals due to fragmented pricing information.
-Switching between multiple apps is inefficient and time-consuming.
+With the rapid growth of online platforms like Zomato, Swiggy, Amazon, and Flipkart, users have multiple options for ordering food and purchasing products.
+However, comparing prices, quality, and reviews across these platforms is time-consuming and often confusing.

-This system solves the problem by aggregating and comparing prices from different platforms in a single interface.

-Furthermore, the integration of Artificial Intelligence enhances user experience by:
-- Providing personalized product and food recommendations
-- Suggesting options based on user budget
-- Supporting smart and data-driven decision-making
+Most users switch between different apps to find the best deal, but there is no single system that provides smart and personalized recommendations based on budget, health, and preferences.
+This leads to inefficient decision-making and unnecessary spending.

+The AI-Based Smart Food and Product Comparison System aims to solve this problem by integrating comparison features into one platform.
+Using artificial intelligence, it analyzes user preferences and available options to recommend the best choices, making the process faster, smarter, and more efficient.

 ---